ashleyerffmeyer/constructor-word-guess/README.md

 ## Prerequisites & Installations

 In order to run this command line node app, first install node.js and npm.
-To install the app, clone this repository and use 'npm install' to gather dependencies specified in the package.json file (inquirer and prompt.
+To install the app, clone this repository and use 'npm install' to gather dependencies specified in the package.json file (inquirer).

 ## Application Overview